 Consequently, it appears that users are unable to create different settings for different shoes or to exert any personal control over ankle stiffness settings.
-This suggests that the Elan can only be configured for one heel height, and that users must visit their prosthetist’s office to change this.
-We have asked Blatchford to verify this point, but they have again declined to respond.
+This suggests that the Elan can only be configured for one heel height and that users must visit their prosthetist’s office to change this.
+We have asked Blatchford to verify this point but they have not responded.

 The Elan Foot offers a three-year manufacturer warranty, matching that of Ottobock’s Empower and Freedom Innovation’s Kinnex models.
-All other microprocessor ankles come with a two-year warranty.
+All other bionic feet/ankles come with a two-year warranty.

 According to our information from individual users, the Elan foot sells for between $18,000 to $20,000 US inclusive of all prosthetist fees.

 To see how the price of the Elan compares to its competitors, please see our Bionic Foot Price List.